A surge in IT spending among small and medium-sized businesses is raising hopes among freeware advocates that a

 Research firms like Cambridge, Mass.-based Forrester Research are touting numbers that show this market representing almost 50% of U.S. IT spending.
 More than 55% of all firms this size in the U.S. have increased their IT spending over the past year, and spending among these businesses has surpassed the large enterprise companies of more than 1,000 employees by a ratio of almost 2:1, Forrester said.

-Numbers like these have open source advocates and VARs eager to get into the space because for many small to medium-sized businesses, their smaller IT budgets and
+Numbers like these have open source advocates and VARs eager to get into the space because for many small to medium-sized businesses, their smaller IT budgets and limited developer resources can make high-cost, license-ridden proprietary options a tough pill to swallow.

 One such VAR that can already attest to the desire of smaller businesses to get hands-on experience with open source is Cupertino, Calif.-based Initsoft Inc. Salim Lakhani, managing directing for Initsoft, said that in the not-so-distant past he would purposefully avoid mentioning open source software to his customers, but today that attitude has changed dramatically.